mirrorworld-universe/mirage-js-sdk/packages/core/README.md

 ```

 ## Live Demo
-You can see example project in this repo [here](https://mirage-demo.vercel.app/):
+You can see example project in this live demo [here](https://mirage-demo.vercel.app/):

 ## NFT Actions